cucumber/docs/content/installation.md

 {{% block "java" %}}

 Cucumber-JVM is published as several JAR files in the central Maven repository.
-Installation is simply a matter of adding dependencies to build files:
+Install by adding dependencies to build files:

 {{% note "Dependencies"%}}
 Make sure the version of cucumber dependencies is the same for all.